-- Place a large bowl on a scale, turn it on, zero it out, and measure 10 ounces of almond flour into the bowl.
+- Place a large bowl on a digital kitchen scale, turn it on, zero it out, and measure 10 ounces of almond flour into the bowl.
 Zero the scale and measure 3 ounces of golden flax meal into the bowl.
 Zero the scale and change it to grams.
 Measure 100 grams of psyllium powder into the bowl, then add the salt and baking powder.
 Remove the bowl from the scale and mix the ingredients with a hand mixer to ensure that they are evenly distributed.

 - Put a smaller bowl in the scale, turn it on, zero it out and measure 8 ounces of egg whites into the bowl.
 Zero out the scale and add 3 ounces of vinegar.

-- Get ready.
-It's time to pay attention: Pour the egg white mixture into the bowl with the dry ingredients and mix at a high speed until just combined.
+- Pour the egg white mixture into the bowl with the dry ingredients and mix at a high speed until just combined.
 (The mixture will begin to expand a bit.)
 It should only take 10 seconds.
 DO NOT OVER MIX.

-Quickly rinse out the small bowl and return it to the scale.
+- Quickly rinse out the small bowl and return it to the scale.
 Zero the scale and add the 14 ounces of hot water.
 Pour the hot water onto the ingredients previously mixed with the egg whites (don’t just dump it into the middle) and again, mix quickly at high speed, just until incorporated 10-15 seconds.
 If there is a little dry bread mix in the bottom of the bowl, it’s okay.

 - Gently remove the dough with your hands, (it will be cool) and ever-so-slightly and gently, shape it into a loaf shape while bringing it to the bread pan.
-Put the Psyllium-flax bread dough into the pan, it will not be perfect and there may be gaps in the corners or one side may be a little higher than the other – it’s okay, put it into the oven.
+Put the Psyllium-flax bread dough into the pan – it will not be perfect and there may be gaps in the corners or one side may be a little higher than the other – it’s okay, put it into the oven.

-Bake for 80-90 minutes, depending on your oven.
+- Bake for 80-90 minutes, depending on your oven.
 Depending on your oven, it may need a little more time.
-It is done when the internal temperature is 208-210 degrees F.
+It is done when the internal temperature is 205-210 degrees F.